ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (3-4, 3) MAGICAL INTERFERENCE

 *A robed fan, who has been watching quietly from the front row of the stands, suddenly stands up and starts waving his arms about in a complex pattern, chanting strange syllables.
-Fans scatter as they realise there's a Wizard in their midst and he's about to start flinnging firreballs!*
+Fans scatter as they realise there's a Wizard in their midst and he's about to start flinging fireballs!*

 The coach of the active team may choose a target square anywhere on the pitch.
 The target square is moved D3 squares in a direction determined by rolling a D8 and referring to the Random Direction template.
 After moving the target square, roll a D6 for each Standing player (from either team) that is either in the target square or a square adjacent to it: